 Attendance is free of charge for participating mathematicians, statisticians, and engineers, in return for volunteering your time to work on the industrial problems.

 We will also provide morning and afternoon tea each day.
 There is a free workshop dinner on Day 3 (details in Social events box).

-Students outside of Palmerston North please indicate on registration if you wish to be considered for an accommodation subsidy.
-The MINZ committee has booked 30 beds at one of the on campus Massey University hostels.
+Students outside of Christchurch please indicate on registration if you wish to be considered for an accommodation subsidy.

 Also ask your mathematics departments for potential local travel scholarships.

 Note MINZ does not subsidize accommodation beyond that for students from outside of Christchurch.